-The NAO's strategic and operational risks are reviewed and reported to the Leadership Team each month and included as a standing item on the Board meeting agenda.
-These risks could affect our strategic objectives and so are monitored and managed actively to ensure that our strategy remains achievable.
+The NAO's strategic and operational risks are reviewed and reported to the Executive Team each month and included as a regular item on the NAO Board meeting agenda.
 A full report on our risk management process and associated actions is given in the Governance Statement within our Annual Report and Accounts.

 The annual internal audit work programme is designed using a risk-based methodology.
-As part of the work programme, internal audit completed a full scope review of modern slavery arrangements in 2017-18 and for 2018-19 conducted additional analytical review and limited regularity testing.
-The internal audit work did not identify any issues or concerns that there were instances of modern slavery and human trafficking.
+Internal audit has completed analytical reviews and limited regularity testing in addition to cyclical reviews of HR and procurement audits.
+The internal audit work in 2020-21 did not identify any issues or concerns relating to instances of modern slavery and human trafficking.

-In the next financial year, the NAO's central procurement team plan to implement further checks on our existing supply chain.
-We have identified critical and strategic contracts and we will check for ongoing assurance that they regularly publish and keep their Modern Slavery Statement up to date.
+In the next financial year, the NAO's Central Procurement Team plans to implement further checks on our existing supply chain.
+We have identified critical and strategic contracts and we will check for ongoing assurance that suppliers regularly publish and keep their Modern Slavery Statements up to date.
+These compliance checks will form a part of a suite of contract management measures undertaken by contract managers and will be recorded on the NAO's Contract Management System.

 We consider that the NAO's risk management process provides a robust mechanism to ensure the prompt escalation of issues relating to modern slavery and human trafficking should they arise.
-Taken together with the other measures described in this statement, we believe that the preventive steps we have taken are appropriate and proportionate to the risk we face currently.
+Taken together with the other measures described in this Statement we believe that the preventive steps we have taken are appropriate and proportionate to the risk we face currently.

-This Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the NAO's Modern Slavery and Human Trafficking Statement for the financial year ending 31 March 2019.
+This Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the NAO's Modern Slavery and Human Trafficking Statement for the financial year ending 31 March 2021.